The Next Stage Programme at the NRH

 What is Next Stage?

-The Next Stage Programme is designed to assist people with an acquired brain injury to maximise their functional abilities and achieve their individual desired training goals.
-Goals may be greater levels of independence and community reintegration; and/or increased personal, life, social, behavioural and practical.
+The Next Stage Programme is designed to assist people with an acquired brain injury to maximize their functional abilities and achieve their individual desired training goals.
+Goals may be greater levels of independence and community reintegration and increased personal, life, social, behavioural and practical skills.

-The Next Stage Programme also assists persons who have specific goals of returning to work and education by assessing their needs and abilities, improving necessary skills, offering work/educational sampling and then help them make informed choices regarding future training, educational or vocational options.
+The Next Stage Programme also assists persons who have specific goals of returning to work and education by assessing their needs and abilities, improving necessary skills, offering work experience and sampling and then support them to make informed choices regarding future training, educational or vocational options.

-The Next Stage programme can facilitate up to 18 trainees (on the basis of each being full-time trainees).
-The unit has a training resource room, computer room, conference room, kitchen, manager’s office, counselling room, and a general office.
+The Next Stage programme can facilitate up to 17 whole time equivalent trainees.
+The unit has a training resource room, computer room, general office, conference room, kitchen, manager’s office, counselling room, a general office and a spacious reception area.

 As Next Stage is a national programme, those living outside commutable distance may avail of accommodation in Corofin Millennium Lodge.

-The Corofin Millennium Lodge is an 11-bedded residential facility located in the Rehabilitative Training Unit.
+The Corofin Millennium Lodge is an 8-bedded residential facility located in the Rehabilitative Training Unit.
 The Lodge offers accommodation to persons with all levels of ability.
 Facilities include twin, single, carer and high dependency rooms.
 It also has common and quiet areas.
-All areas including bathrooms and lifts cater for trainees in wheelchairs or with mobility difficulties.
+All areas including bathrooms and lift are accessible to trainees in wheelchairs or with mobility or visual difficulties.

 The lodge is open from Sunday evening to Friday morning.